 Types of Convection

-- Fan Convection (Regular Convection): A fan located at the rear of the oven circulates the air produced by the range's bake and broil elements.
-This style of convection is an upgrade over non convection but it isn't the best option available, since it doesn't have its own heating element.
+Fan Convection (Regular Convection): A fan located at the rear of the oven circulates the air produced by the range's bake and broil elements.
+This style of convection is an upgrade over non convection and is commonly found in gas ranges.

 Twin Convection (Dual Convection): Twin convention takes True European convection to the next level with two fans with integrated heating elements instead of just one.
 This feature is designed to add even more accuracy in heat distribution.
 It is typically found in higher-end range models.